-What is Bridges at The Therapy Place?
+What is the Bridges School at The Therapy Place?

 What does transdisciplinary mean?